All Episodes

 President Trump's doing it.

-The threats we heard today against Chris Christie and some of former President Biden's AIDS, what are we looking at here?
+The threats we heard today against Chris Christie and some of former President Biden's aides.

 Donald Trump was one of the other people who predicted a retribution presidency.

-He wasn't hiding this agenda.
+He wasn't hiding this agenda stuff.

-Steph, he was very clear on the campaign trail in 2024.
+He was very clear on the campaign trail in 2024.

 And since he's returned to office, he is all about revenge, retribution.

-Oh no, I would never, ever allow the FBI to be used as a target of retribution.
+Oh, no, I would never, ever allow the FBI to be used as a target of retribution.

-And here we are just a few months later, and Chris Christie says something that Donald Trump doesn't like on television, and Trump immediately responds, well, he should be investigated using the powers of the Federal Justice Department.
+And here we are just a few months later, and Chris Christie says something that Donald Trump doesn't like on television.

-today says that he's going to call out troops or use the National Guard to quell disturbances that don't exist.
+This notion, a new executive order today says that he's going to call out troops or use the National Guard to quell disturbances that do not exist.

 I am a resident of the District of Columbia.